6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 G2 research shows that, by 2025, three in four people believe that shadow IT will be a bigger security issue at their companies.

 Shadow IT is common in organizations with a disorganized procurement process.
-SaaS management platforms are now equipped with procurement workflows to automate the process and provide 100% transparency with real-time progress updates.
+SaaS management platforms now have procurement workflows to automate the process and provide 100% transparency with real-time progress updates.

 Implement a centralized procurement process and completely eradicate the risks of shadow IT.